makersacademy/bowling-challenge/docs/product.md

 If I get a spare, I want the points for the next one ball added to the points for this turn

 ### WIP
+As a bowler,
+So that I can seal a win at the last minute,
+I want to get a number of extra balls if I score a strike or a spare in the last frame

 ### TODO